The corporate engagement office is in the business of connecting industry to campus. We can help companies:

 - Support the university through philanthropy

-Starting with the January 21, 2015, orientation, the Working With Industry Boot Camp sessions will be available to view via live video stream.
+All Working With Industry Boot Camp sessions are available to view via live video stream.
 Click here to view.

 About the office